Skip to primary navigation Skip to content Skip to footer

 What We’ll See

 We start outside the Anacostia Arts Center, a 1937 Woolworth’s Department Store reborn as a cultural hub and small-business incubator.
 From there, we stroll beneath the glow of an iconic neon sign to the brand-new Go-Go Museum, celebrating DC’s homegrown Funk music style.
 Heading off the main drag and into residential streets lined with rowhouses—some lovingly restored, others still in flux—we’ll uncover surprising architectural details along Rose’s Row and find traces of Anacostia’s rural roots.
-Along the way, we’ll pause at a pocket park with a story to tell and admire three historic churches, each with a distinctive style and story.
+Along the way, we’ll pause at a pocket park with a story to tell and admire three churches, each with a distinctive style and unique history.

 Our final climb brings us to the foot of Cedar Hill, the home of Frederick Douglass, the “Sage of Anacostia.”
-Here, you’ll learn the inspiring story of Douglass and his second wife Helen Pitts, whose dedication preserved this historic estate for generations.
+Here, you’ll learn the inspiring story of Douglass and his second wife, Helen Pitts, whose dedication preserved this historic estate for generations.

 Tour Highlights